netdjw/hungary-settlements-database/README.md

 # Feel free to use

-This collection is absolutly free to use to any projects.
+This collection is absolutely free to use for any projects.

 # Updates

-If you want to supplement or update the database files fell free to create a pull request or an issue.
+If you want to supplement or update the database files feel free to create a pull request or an issue.